openfoodfoundation/ofn-install/README.md

 You will need to install the following additional Ansible modules before running the OFN provisioning playbooks: `zzet.rbenv` and `mortik.nginx-rails`.
 Install by running:

 `ansible-galaxy install zzet.rbenv`

 `ansible-galaxy install mortik.nginx-rails`

 ## Setup

-### A vars.yml File that has Values Set for Your Specific OFN Installation
+### Setup vars.yml file

 The playbooks use values set in the `vars.yml` file to accomplish their tasks.
-Information includes such things as the specific domain name for your OFN system, the password to the database used by OFN, file names, paths, etc.  This repository does *not* have a `vars.yml` file by default:  You must copy the `example-vars.yml` file to create your own `vars.yml` file.
-(Ex: `cp example-vars.yml vars.yml`)  Then you must edit the `vars.yml` file and put in the values that are appropriate for your system and set-up.
+Information includes such things as the specific domain name for your OFN system, the password to the database used by OFN, file names, paths, etc. If you haven't already created a `vars.yml` file, copy the provided `example-vars.yml` to `vars.yml` and fill in your site-specific variables:

+`cp example-vars.yml vars.yml`

+Then you must edit the `vars.yml` file and put in the values that are appropriate for your system and set-up.

 If you're not familiar with YAML, read more at [the official YAML site.](http://www.yaml.org/)

 You can validate the syntax of your vars.yml file with the [Online YAML Parser.](http://yaml-online-parser.appspot.com)

-### Configure settings in vars.yml

-If you haven't already created a `vars.yml` file, copy the provided `example-vars.yml` to `vars.yml` and fill in your site-specific variables:

-`cp example-vars.yml vars.yml`

 ### Add specific seed data